World Internet Conference: 2015

-2nd World Internet Conference

 The second World Internet Conference in 2015 was attended by notable figures including co-founder of Alibaba Group Jack Ma, Chinese leader Xi Jinping, Russian Prime Minister Dmitry Medvedev and the prime ministers of Pakistan, Kazakhstan, and Kyrgyzstan.
 Xi promoted his concept of "Internet sovereignty", urging the world to "respect each country's Internet sovereignty, respect each country's right to choose their own development path and management model of the internet".
 Xi's speech was praised by Ma.
 The official Chinese media commented that Xi Jinping's speech showed China was bullish on Internet growth and China would build a "Digital Silk Road for Win-Win Cooperation-Information Infrastructure Partnership".

-The second World Internet Conference releases the Wuzhen Initiative (乌镇倡议 (Wūzhèn Chàngyì)), which calls on all countries to promote Internet development, foster cultural diversity in cyber space, share the fruits of Internet development, ensure peace and security in cyber space, and improve global Internet governance.
+The second World Internet Conference released the Wuzhen Initiative (乌镇倡议 (Wūzhèn Chàngyì)), which calls on all countries to promote Internet development, foster cultural diversity in cyber space, share the fruits of Internet development, ensure peace and security in cyber space, and improve global Internet governance.
 During the Conference a high-level advisory council (HAC for short) for the WIC's organizing committee secretariat was established, and the Wuzhen Initiative was proposed.
 The initiative was released with the conference.
 The Wuzhen Initiative includes specifically mentions the Internet needs and online protection of teenagers.
 The ultimate goal of the Initiative is to build a common spiritual homeland for all people on this planet.
 Fadi Chehadé, the president of ICANN, thinks the Wuzhen Initiative is a good step in stimulating technological innovation and new approaches to innovate and govern the Internet.

-However, the event was criticized by Amnesty International, which called on technology companies to boycott the conference.
-Amnesty International urged tech firms to reject China's position, calling it an attempt to promote censorship (on fake news).
+The 2015 World Internet Conference organizers denied entry to reporters for certain U.S. media outlets, such as The New York Times.
+In response, Reporters Without Borders called for a boycott of the 2015 World Internet Conference.
+The event was criticized by Amnesty International, which called on technology companies to boycott the conference; it urged tech firms to reject China's position, calling it an attempt to promote censorship (on fake news).

 In December 2015, Fadi Chehadé announced that, after he leaves his post as ICANN CEO in March 2016, he will become co-chair of a newly formed advisory committee to the World Internet Conference.
-The first meeting of the committee will take place in mid 2016.
+The first meeting of the committee will take place in mid-2016.

-3rd World Internet Conference
+2016

 The 3rd World Internet Conference occurred from November 16 to 18, 2016, under the theme "Innovation-driven Internet Development for the Benefit of All - Building a Community of Common Future in Cyberspace."
 Former Australian prime minister Bob Hawke, participated in the conference.

-4th World Internet Conference
+2017

 In December 2017, the 4th annual conference was held in China.
 Apple Inc.'s Tim Cook and Google's Sundar Pichai made their first appearances at Wuzhen Summit.
 Pu Meng, Chairman of Qualcomm China, gave a keynote speech about advances of 5G and AI.

-5th World Internet Conference
+2018

 In November 2018, Xinhua's World first artificial intelligence (AI) anchor makes debut at the 5th annual conference that opens in China.